 Anatole Kaletsky's Biography

-Anatole Kaletsky is a financial journalist and the founder and co-chairman of Gavecal Ltd, an economic consulting and asset management group headquartered in Hong Kong.
+Anatole Kaletsky is a financial journalist and the co-founder, chairman and chief economist of Gavekal, an economic consulting and asset management group headquartered in Hong Kong.

 Since 1976 Anatole Kaletsky has written for The Economist, The Financial Times and The Times of London before joining Reuters and The International Herald Tribune in 2012.
 He has been named Newspaper Commentator of the Year in the BBC’s What the Papers Say awards, and has twice received the British Press Award for Specialist Writer of the Year.

 Anatole Kaletsky has been an economic consultant since 1997, providing policy analysis and asset allocation advice to over 800 financial institutions, multinational companies and international organisations through his company, GaveKal, which is co-run with Louis and Charles Gave.
 He was elected to the governing Council of the Royal Economic Society in 1998.